 Fallujah.
-In four and a half months, Fallujah, Iraq - a difficult area - has been under the supervision of the 82nd Airborne, followed by the marines, followed by the Third Calvary, followed by the Third ID. followed by the Third Calvary, followed by the 82nd Airborne Brigade.
+In four and a half months, Fallujah, Iraq - a difficult area - has been under the supervision of the 82^{nd} Airborne, followed by the marines, followed by the Third Calvary, followed by the Third ID. followed by the Third Calvary, followed by the 82^{nd} Airborne Brigade.
 People in Iraq, tribal people need to know people to trust them.
 It takes time to develop trust.
 If in four and a half months we go through six different military units, no trust can be developed.
 Continuity is critical.

 Baghdad has a similar problem.
 It is the most difficult area.
-It has gone from the the Third ID, to the First Armored Division.
+It has gone from the Third Infantry Division, to a divided command with the Marines in the 101st and the Third ID, to the First Armored Division.
 We are not going to get ahead of the curve if we continue this.
 I can remember telling Tom Franks that I thought he ought to put people there who were just coming in, rather than people who were just getting ready to leave.
 That was when he put the Third ID there.